Run a local chain

 }

-commands to interact with the node.
-Just run wardend
+You can use other wardend commands to interact with the node.
+Just run wardend to see a list of available commands.

 If you need to stop the node, use Ctrl + C. Note that when you run the chain again, it'll start from block 0.